MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/sql-server-management-pack-custom-monitor.md

 ---
 ms.assetid: dc45fd44-50ff-47af-bfdd-5407695c6cae
-title: Custom query-based monitoring in Management Pack for SQL Server
+title: Custom query-based monitors in the management pack for SQL Server
-description: This article explains how to configure a custom query monitor in the Management Pack for SQL Server.
+description: This article explains how to configure a custom query monitor in System Center Management Pack for SQL Server.
 manager: evansma
 author: epomortseva
 ms.author: v-ekaterinap